PlusA2M/i18n-editor/README.md

 ---

-**Made with ❤️ for the Paraglide JS and SvelteKit community**
+**Made with ❤️ in 🇭🇰🇲🇴🇨🇳 for the Paraglide JS and SvelteKit community**

-*Transform your translation workflow today - because life's too short for manual JSON editing.*